WallarooLabs/wally/book/python/writing-your-own-partitioned-stateful-application.md

 Partitioning is a key aspect of how work is distributed in Wallaroo.
 From the application's point of view, what is required are:

-* a list of partition keys
 * a partitioning function
 * partition-compatible states - the state should be defined in such a way that each partition can have its own distinct state instance

+A list of partition keys is optional.
+If included, your application will use these keys.
+If not included, the application will dynamically create keys as needed.
+There is a slightly performance penalty to dynamically create keys.

 ## A Partitioned Stateful Application - Alphabet (partitioned)